-‘The Bachelor’ Equivalent To ‘’Romance Porn,’ Kareem Abdul-Jabbar Claims
+‘The Bachelor’ Equivalent To ‘Romance Porn,’ Kareem Abdul-Jabbar Claims

 A foe of President-elect Donald Trump, the NBA legend, 69, received a presidential medal of freedom late last year from President Obama.

-Based on the guest column in THR, Abdul-Jabbar seems to be regular viewer of The Bachelor and The Bachelorette franchise, but he doesn’t always like what he sees.
+Based on the guest column in THR, Abdul-Jabbar seems to be a regular viewer of The Bachelor and The Bachelorette franchise, but he doesn’t always like what he sees.

 “…Those outside the ideal body fat percentage index need not apply.
 With all eyes firmly fixed on firm buttocks, the criteria for finding love becomes how high a quarter will bounce off rock-hard abs.
 Will we ever witness a conversation that isn’t so bland and vacuous that words seem to evaporate as soon as they are spoken?
 The rest — intimate outings, group dates, visiting hometowns — is window dressing to disguise the establishment of a laundry list for love so paltry and insubstantial that nearly anyone with a hipster beard or pert breasts can make the cut.
 Just as some experts blame the porn industry for establishing sexual shenanigans that make millennials feel too inadequate to pursue sex, so this network romance porn may set the bar for falling in love so low that only divorce attorneys and Ashley Madison subscribers can endorse it.
 Oh, the humanity if this becomes the template for true love.
 But equally harmful as the cartoonish physical and mental restrictions has been the romanticizing of love as a mystical process that creates unrealistic expectations.
 Worse, they encourage an urgency to falling in love or else being kicked off the show and labeled a loser in society, unworthy of love…”